 A quick blast in the microwave until piping hot throughout is a very easy way of defrosting it, but separate the dumpling from the stew and microwave them individually as they will need quite different defrosting times.

-You can also freeze the dumplings on their own, then just defrost and cook as many as you need.
+You can also freeze the balls of dumpling dough before cooking, then just defrost and cook as many as you need.

 You will usually find suet in the baking area of the supermarket, or near the flour.
 I usually buy it at Christmas, and use it for making:

-- Homemade Beetroot & Hazelnut Mincemeat for delicious mince pies, and
+Homemade Vegan Mincemeat with brandy and hazelnuts, for delicious mince pies, and

 You can also use it to make a very soft-textured pastry (there's a good step-by-step recipe from Delia here - just swap vegetable suet for beef suet), which you can make either savoury or sweet as a delicious topping for pies.